Standardized Validation Rule API¶

 This is an optional method used to inform the rule when a value has been

 transformed.
-Its useful only if the cerberus coerce
+Its useful only if the cerberus coerce rule is used.

 It takes three parameters: